Please enjoy the first chapter of my new Scifi adventure series:

 The Road to Redemption

-Book one of the Artemis Slade & The Renegade adventure series coming soon to Kindle and Smashwords.
+Book one of the Artemis Slade & The Renegade adventure series available for Kindle.

 Thanks for reading a feel free to post a comment!